 Here’s a look at some of the most anticipated 2016-17 season offerings, whether you’re into mainstream and classic works, or new and alternative fare.

-Arizona Theatre Company opens its 50th season with King Charles III, a play poking fun at British royals, but we’re most intrigued by The River Bride, winner of Arizona Theatre Company's 2013 Latino Playwriting Award.
-The latter plays from February 9 through 26 of 2017 at Herberger Theater Center.
+Arizona Theatre Company opens its 50th season with King Charles III, a play poking fun at British royals, but we’re also intrigued by La Esquinita, USA, which imagines life for 10 people in a town that’s gone from boom to bust.
+The latter plays from February 2 through 26 of 2017 at Herberger Theater Center.
 Theater Works performs the farce Noises Off!
 October 7 to 23 at Peoria Center for the Performing Arts.
 Southwest Shakespeare Company performs Photograph 51, inspired by British scientist Rosalind Franklin’s role in discovering the double helix structure of DNA, February 24 to March 11 of 2017 at Mesa Arts Center.

 As always, several theaters are presenting popular Broadway works.
 Touring productions coming to ASU Gammage include The Curious Incident of the Dog in the Night-Time, which runs June 20 to 25 of 2017.
 Phoenix Theatre opens its 2016-17 season with In the Heights, the first musical created by Lin-Manuel Miranda of Hamilton fame, which continues through October 2.
 Arizona Theatre Company performs An Act of God, directed by Marsha Mason, November 17 to December 4 at Herberger Theater Center.